Nedumangad: Places of interest

-Nedumangad is a gate way of various tourist places in Trivandrum.
+Nedumangad is a gate way of various tourist places in Thiruvananthapuram.
 The main attractions are:

 Agasthyarkoodam, a mountain preserve famous for its abundant ayurvedic herbs and medicinal plants is around 50 km away.
 About 32 km from Nedumangad, en route to the Ponmudi Hill Resort lies the Peppara Wildlife Sanctuary, which is of particular interest to ornithologists.
 Near Nedumangad town another Monolithic – Thirichittoor Rock (Thiruchittapara) is located.
 With Siva Vishnu Temple, many monkeys congregated here.
 The name Nedumangadu means kadu (forest) of Vishnu, who was called Neduman, Neduvan, and Nediyavan in ancient texts like Chilappadikaram.

 Kerala's Numismatic museum is at Koikkal Palace within Nedumangad Town.
 The palace was the residence of one of the prominent matriarchal lines of Travancore.